vinaykumarhs2020/CarND-Vehicle-Detection/submission/project_report.md

 ![ssd-arch](../ouput_images/ssd-arch.png)

 I used [ssd-keras](https://github.com/rykov8/ssd_keras) framework and SSD300 architecture for testing.
 Using the pretrained network weights and resizing image to 300x300, I could get upto **53fps** on test video.
-This was run on a Titan X GPU and i7 processor.
+This was run on a Titan X GPU and i7 processor. ([Submission File][ssd])

 SSD Based Vehicle Detection Video: